Dario-Chang/Dario-chang/README.md

 ---

 # **VII.
 Toompea — The Stone That Holds Time**
-I work from Toompea Hill, inside a 13th‑century Teutonic fortress.
+Toompea Hill, inside a 13th‑century Teutonic fortress, Medieval opacque tansparency.
+THe Golden Algorithm Gemeine the light of been.
 A symbolic place where:

 - the frozen light of the white‑box
+- A Gemini architecture — the paradox of white‑box determinism and black‑box optimization.
-- meets the opaque shadows of the black‑box
+- meets the opaque shadows of the black‑box  The Golden Algorithm
 - and the next architecture begins.
+AI 2
+   A dance of Time.
 ---

 # **VIII.
 Active Patent Portfolio (2025–2026)**